math-a3k/covid-ht/docs/data/data_privacy.rst

 Therefore, a record is considered to be anoynimized when the **Unit Internal Identifier** is removed.

-Once the data has been anonymized, restrictions about Health records should not apply and the data may be publicly available.
+Once the data has been anonymized and consent has been granted, restrictions about Health records should not apply and the data may be publicly available.

 Data Privacy Mode
 =================